 - To make the sauce whisk the coconut milk together with the lime juice, adding the lime juice to your taste.
 If you are making it ahead, the coconut milk will solidify in the refrigerator, so bring it to room temperature before serving.

-Make them your own ~
+Make these summer rolls your own ~

 - Experiment with different types of sauces, or serve a selection for people to sample.